Munawwar/preact-svg-icon/README.md

 npm run example:watch
 ```

-## Problem statement
+## What problem is this solving?

 Many SVG icon solutions converts SVGs to JSX when creating their icon components.

 1. This means the entire SVG is now inside your javascript file.
-This increases the parse and execute time.
-If the SVG were to be already in the HTML or downloaded by browser (like an image) then that would be more ideal.
+This increases the parse and execute time of your JS.
+It would have been better, if the SVG were not in the JS and were already in the HTML or downloaded by browser (like an image).

-2. The icons are potentially repeated across JS bundles (e.g. if code splitting is used).
+2. The icons are potentially repeated across JS bundles / pages (e.g. if code splitting is used).
 It would be nicer if browser could cache the SVGs across pages like how regular images can be cached.

 ## Solution